speg/SublimeGReader/readme.md

 ##Credits
 Many thanks go to the following:

 * Jon Skinner, author of Sublime Text.
-Without him none of this would exist.
+Without him none of this would exist!
 * Jeffery Way, whose [course](http://net.tutsplus.com/articles/news/perfect-workflow-in-sublime-text-free-course/) convinced me to go all-in with Sublime.
-* Matt Behrens, for creating and maintaining [libgreader](https://github.com/askedrelic/libgreader), the engine which drives this plugin
+* Matt Behrens, for creating and maintaining [libgreader](https://github.com/askedrelic/libgreader), the engine which drives this plugin.
-* Will Bond, for creating and maintaing the [Sublime Package Control](http://wbond.net/sublime_packages/package_control)
+* Will Bond, for creating and maintaing the [Sublime Package Control](http://wbond.net/sublime_packages/package_control).